 Increasingly, architects are called upon to operate in settings that require an understanding of different cultures and languages.
 The opportunity to study abroad provides future architects with a competitive advantage in an increasingly globalized milieu.
 The SoA has a strong tradition of providing students with a variety of study abroad options.

 Following an undergraduate's second year of study or a graduate's first year, students may enroll in a range of programs that are offered every summer.
 These programs are four to five weeks in length, and typically consist of a pair of three credit electives and history courses.
-Over the past four years, we have run faculty-led summer programs in Rome, Central Europe, Scandianvia, and China.
-We have upcoming trips planned to India and Brazil.
+Over the past four years, we have run faculty-led summer programs in Rome, Central Europe, Scandianvia, and China and will offer an urban design summer program in Brazil 2015-2017.
 We also offer occasional spring break trips to cities such as Berlin.